Eusideroxylon: Ecology

 Eusideroxylon zwageri seedlings require some shade, while older trees need plenty of light.
-It can be found in valleys and on hillsides and even on low ridges when soil moisture is sufficient at elevations between sea level and 625 m.
-The standing timber volume of trees with a diameter of over 50 cm may be as much as 90–112 m^{3}.
+It can be found in valleys and on hillsides and even on low ridges when soil moisture is sufficient, throughout elevations between sea level and 650 m.
+It may be found in secondary forests and a variety of soil types.
+The species is fire resistant, and is used for nesting by orangutans, hornbills, and raptors.

-Silviculture

-Eusideroxylon zwageri has a very slow growth rate of mean radial growth of 0.058 cm per year.
-It is a canopy species in primary forests.
+Seed dispersal is accomplished by primates and rodents, for which the fruits are an important food source.
+Long-tailed porcupines may cache the seeds of this species; abandoned caches may allow the seeds to germinate.
+Megafauna such as the Bornean rhino and various extinct species may have dispersed them as well.
+The seeds may drift out to sea and have been found on offshore islands such as Maratua.

+Relation to humans

 The species is considered unsuitable for large-scale plantations due to slow growth and inadequate seed and seedling supply.
 Manual selection of trees in natural forests is common.
+The standing timber volume of trees with a diameter of over 50 cm may be as much as 90–112 m3.